 TIP: During the timeframe we hunt Oregon – last week of May, first week of June we always find burn morels starting around 4,600 ft.
 They go up to 4,800 ft, but rarely make it past 5,000 during this window.
-Last year overlapped with a killer spring porcini season, it was awesome!
+2017 and 2018 both overlapped with a killer spring porcini season, it was awesome!

 We also find that even just 100 ft in elevation swing can make a big difference.
 Once you identify the ideal fruiting elevation, mark it and follow within your aspect zones.
 If the morels look dry and older, go up.
 If they are sparse and tiny, go down.
 They are creatures of habit, and fairly predictable.